IndyIndyIndy/placeholder_images/README.md

 `composer require christianessl/placeholder_images`.

+Clear caches and reload the backend for all changes to take effect.

 ### Installation with TER

 Open the TYPO3 Extension Manager, search for `placeholder_images` and install the extension.

+Clear caches and reload the backend for all changes to take effect.

 ## 2. Configuration